 Children feel safe, happy, and valued.
 They are very settled and clearly have a strong sense of belonging.
 They know the routines well and are actively involved in deciding the structure of the day.
-For example, children purposely help with tidying up and decide that they are ready for snack time.
+For example, children purposely help with tidying up and decide that they are ready for lunch.
 They form strong relationships with each other, learning to share favourite toys.
 They are clearly cared for by a nurturing child minder who knows them very well.
 Children display positive emotional bonds of attachment with the child minder and seek out cuddles and reassurance.

 Interactions between children and the child minder are consistently positive and often delightful.
-Children smile and laugh as they sing and make the actions to 'Row, row, row your boat' with the child minder.
+Children smile and laugh as they draw on the mat with the child minder directing her on how to draw a cat.
 They are treated with respect and the child minder takes their views into account.
-For example, she lets children know that she will be checking and changing their nappies soon so that their play in not unexpectedly interrupted.
+For example, she lets children know that she will be checking and changing their nappies soon so that their play in not unexpectedly interrupted and asks them permission to join in their play.
 Children interact successfully, co-operating and learning to share with each other.

 Children confidently choose activities that interest them.
 They thoroughly enjoy their play and learning.
-For example, children showed enjoyment and sustained focus when they made some autumn wind chimes.
-They choose the colours they would like to use and wait patiently for the child minder's help when she is helping another child.
-Children receive a round of applause when they have completed their wind chime and look extremely proud of their achievements.
+They choose the equipment and resources they would like to use and wait patiently for the child minder's help when she is helping another child.
+Children receive a lot of encouragement and praise and are extremely proud of their achievements.
 Children have freedom to safely explore their indoor environment.
 They have good opportunities to initiate their own play and to influence their activities.
 They freely choose toys from the resources available.
+For example, playing with prams to then filling water pens and drawing on mats.

 Children are well supported and encouraged in developing their independence.
 Visits to the bathroom to wash hands are used as opportunities to teach and encourage the children to do this properly and independently.
 Children are given plenty of time to succeed at such tasks.
-Children sit nicely at mealtimes and are competent in feeding themselves.
+Children sit well mealtimes and are competent in feeding themselves.
 They are actively encouraged to participate in the decision-making process with regards to how they spend their time at the setting.
 This encourages children's independence and raises their self-esteem.

 The child minder has an excellent understanding of her role and responsibilities to keep children safe and healthy.
 She has purposeful and thorough policies in place, which promote the children's safety and well-being.
 Her safeguarding training is up to date, and she has robust procedures in place to safeguard children.
 The child minder promotes children's health successfully.
 She prioritises children's wellbeing and safety.
 She holds current first aid and food hygiene certificates.
 There are very good systems in place to record accidents/incidents and administration of medication.
 Effective and robust hygiene practices are in place.
 Handwashing and sanitising are carried our regularly and the children are supported in this practice.
 Nappy changing procedures are appropriately followed.
-The child minder is experienced and carries out her role professionally and to the best of her ability.
+The child minder is experienced and carries out her role professionally.
 She is very aware of the individual needs of all the children in her care.